Bethel-Hanberry Administrative Team

 Ms. Shannon Holland Principal

-Ms. Shannon Holland is starting her first year as principal.
+Ms. Shannon Holland is leading BHE for the second year as principal.
 She joined the Bethel-Hanberry Elementary family in the 2016-2017 school year.
-Ms. Holland’s career started 25 years ago as a Kindergarten teacher in Rock Hill, SC.
+Ms. Holland’s career started 26 years ago as a Kindergarten teacher in Rock Hill, SC.
 In 2006, moving to Columbia, she began her career in Richland Two as a fifth teacher at Killian Elementary and moved to open Sandlapper Elementary continuing to teach fifth grade.
-Ms. Holland had been teaching fifth grade at Langford Elementary, before moving to BHE as the new Assistant Principal.
+Ms. Holland had been teaching fifth grade at Langford Elementary, before moving to BHE as an Assistant Principal.

 Ms. Holland has a Bachelor of Science degree in Early Childhood/Elementary Education from D’youville College in N.Y.
 She continued her education to earn a Master’s Degree in Curriculum and Instruction from the University of Phoenix and a Master’s Degree in Administration and Supervision from Capella University.
 She continued at the university to earn an Educational Specialist Degree in Administration.
 Ms. Holland became a National Board Certified Teacher in 2006 and renewed in 2016.

-She has two sons.
-One is a recent Richland Two graduate and the other is a senior in a Richland Two school.
+She has two sons, both of which are recent Richland Two graduates.
 In her spare time she enjoys Do-it-yourself projects and completing escape rooms with her sons.
 As a family, they also enjoy spending time together traveling and watching movies.

 Ms. Holland, a lifelong learner herself, enjoys instilling these practices in her family, as well as all the individuals she encounters.
-She looks forward to a great year as the new principal here at Bethel-Hanberry Elementary.
+She looks forward to another great year as the principal here at Bethel-Hanberry Elementary.

 Mr. Gregory Scott, Assistant Principal

-Mr. Gregory Scott is in his second year as assistant principal at Bethel- Hanberry Elementary.
-The 2020-2021 school year marks his 9th year as an educator.
+Mr. Gregory Scott is in his third year as assistant principal at Bethel- Hanberry Elementary.
+The 2021-2022 school year marks his 10th year as an educator.
 His career began in August 2012 in Hopkins at Horrell Hill Elementary school.
 Gregory began working at Horrell Hill Elementary School as a third-grade teacher, where he received two consecutive Certificates for Academic Excellence.
 Recognition for academic excellence is given according to high student achievement on state standardized tests.
 In 2017, he became a part of the Richland 2 family.
-He taught for two years at Forest Lake Elementary School.
+He taught for two years at Forest Lake Elementary School before coming to BHE.

 Gregory earned his Elementary Education degree at the historically black Claflin University, a Master’s of Education in Divergent Learning from Columbia College.
 He earned his second Master's in Educational Leadership and Supervision from Charleston Southern University.